Septimis/ULTIMATE-rock-paper-scissors/README.md

  - Unlock Dwayne "The Rock" Johnson
  - Unlock Dwayne "The Paper" Johnson
  - Unlock Dwayne "The Scissors" Johnson
- - Gain a x8 xp bonus THIS game.
+ - Gain a x10 xp bonus THIS game.
- - Unlock the SUPERMAN option THIS game.
+ - Set the score to 10 / -10
 ---
 ## Education